Winners Announced for Sixth Annual Adolescent Immunization Awareness Contest

 Video Contest Winners:

-• Cindy Pfirrmann – Scotch Plains Fanwood High School, Scotch Plains, NJ – High School Poster Category
+- Denise DePalma – Orange High School, Orange, NJ – High School Poster Category

 The Protect Me With 3+ contest raises awareness about the importance of adolescent immunizations to protect against tetanus, diphtheria, pertussis (Tdap), human papillomavirus (HPV), meningococcal conjugate, and influenza (flu).

-This year, the contest submissions doubled to nearly 400 poster and video entries from middle school and high school students across the state.
+This year, we received more than 400 poster and video entries from middle school and high school students across the state.
 The winning creations can be viewed at https://protectmewith3.com/winners.

-“The Protect Me With 3+ contest teaches young adults about the value of vaccinations, as an important part of their health.
-This competition also provides them with an opportunity to express themselves artistically and gain experience working collaboratively with their peers,” said Ilise Zimmerman, Executive Director of the Partnership.
-“We are delighted to have received a record number of student submissions this year and look forward to engaging even more students and teachers in next year’s contest!”
+“The Protect Me With 3+ contest teaches young adults about the importance of vaccinations in a fun and creative way.
+Students are encouraged to express themselves artistically and collaborate with their peers,” said Ilise Zimmerman, President and CEO of the Partnership for Maternal and Child Health of Northern New Jersey.
+“We received a record number of student submissions this year and look forward to engaging even more students and teachers in next year’s contest!”

-“The Department of Health is excited to share these informative posters and videos at health events to promote the importance of adolescent immunization,” said Dr. Tina Tan, State Epidemiologist and Assistant Commissioner of the New Jersey Department of Health.
-“The work of these students will help protect the health of New Jerseyans across the state.”
+“The Department of Health is excited to share these informative posters and videos at various health events to promote the importance of adolescent immunization,” said Dr. Tina Tan, State Epidemiologist and Assistant Commissioner of the New Jersey Department of Health.
+“We’d like to thank all of the students and teachers who participated and helped to deliver our health message!”

 About the Partnership